 Figure 1.
 Fisher’s geometric model and approaches to infer dimensionality.
-A. In Fisher’s geometric model, traits have independent effects on fitness, and mutations are represented by vectors in phenotype space, where the new mutant genotype is represented by a new location.
-Fitness is determined by the distance from the optimum (denoted by gray circle).
+A. In Fisher’s geometric model, phenotypes are represented as orthogonal dimensions and mutations are represented as vectors in phenotype space.
+The fitness of each mutant is determined by its the distance from the origin, relative to the distance from the origin to the ancestral genotype (black diamond).
 Thus, everything the same distance away from the origin as the ancestor is neutral (on dashed line), and everything closer is adaptive.
 B. Estimating the number of dimensions using the distribution of fitness effects assumes a fixed mutation distribution and that the ancestor is optimally fit.
 C. Estimating the number of dimensions using epistasis data assumes a mutation distribution and also that the effect of mutations on phenotype is additive, i.e. the vector representing a double mutation is the sum of the vectors of the subsequent single mutations.
 D. Our approach.
 We use subtle environmental perturbations to triangulate mutants and conditions.
 Relative fitness measurements give us information about the distance between a mutant and the condition’s optimum, relative to the distance between the ancestor and that optimum.